vuyisile/vuyisile.github.io/_posts/2017-07-21-Shuhari-and-the-Imposter-Syndrome.md

 ---
 layout:
-title:  Shuhari-and-Imposter-Syndrom
+title:  Shuhari-and-Imposter-Syndrome
 date:   2017-07-21
 categories:
 ---

-### ShuHaRi vs Imposter-Syndrom
+### Shuhari vs Imposter-Syndrom

 hello there! so we were given task to read up on the Sh-ha-ri and the Imposter Syndrome.